yifwahaha/NDUI_work_flow/README.md

-## using google earth engine python api to extract built-up areas automaticly
+## Using google earth engine python api to extract built-up areas automaticly
 ## We need the following tools,which can be easily applied at Google.
 ### 1.Google Cloud Storage
 ### 2.Goolge Drive